shivannis/xandr-docs-public/xandr-docs/articles/data-providers/integrating-your-data.md

     - [Contextual/Real-Time Integrations](real-time-data-integration-instructions.md)

 > [!TIP]
-> For information on Segment Creation see [Creating and managing segments](creating-and-managing-segments.md)
+> For information on Segment Creation, see [Creating and managing segments](creating-and-managing-segments.md)